CodePushGo/website/src/content/blog/en/apple-privacy-rules-for-capacitor-apps.md

     Use a privacy-compliant update solution, set up encrypted channels, and configure user targeting controls.

-Capgo's platform provides a reliable way to meet these privacy standards while keeping your app functional and user-focused [\[1\]](https://capgo.app/).
+CodePushGo's platform provides a reliable way to meet these privacy standards while keeping your app functional and user-focused [\[1\]](https://capgo.app/).